BenRKarl/algoritms/README.md

 1. N operations on N objects takes quadtratic time, which is much too slow.
 We can't accept quadratic time to solve large problems.

+2. QuickUnion with union method that puts smaller trees under larger trees guarantees that the depth of any individual tree will not be larger than log base-2 of N.

 ### Quick Find

 1. `quickFind.js` is too slow for large problems because it uses quadratic time.